What are the advantages of country-by-country reporting?

 Executive Board member of the Foundation for Family Businesses

-CbCR stands for Country-by-Country Reporting.
-In Action Point 13 of the BEPS Project, the OECD and G20 nations proposed establishing a system of country-by-country reporting.
-Under this system, companies with annual consolidated revenues of at least 750 million euros in the previous fiscal year would have to provide the tax authorities of every country in which they operate with the following information:
+CbCR stands for country-by-country reporting, which the OECD and G20 nations proposed establishing in Action Point 13 of the BEPS project.
+Under this system, companies with annual consolidated revenues of at least 750 million euros in the previous fiscal year would have to provide the tax authorities with a structured overview of every country in which they operate with the following information for each fiscal year: